-Using large scale paper, clashing tones, and vigorous brushstrokes, Natalie Wesselius expresses an impulsive uneasiness.
-When working with found or taken images through photography, she reflects the social structures around us and how they define us; a critique and at times a celebration.
-Obsessing over our relationship to objects in a commodified dissociated world, Natalie creates anxiety-induced domestic environments that signify both the presence and absence of the figure.
-Bridging the gap between the imaginative and ‘real’, she questions her reality and streams the everyday psyche.
-Natalie strives to create imaginative spaces in hopes to encourage discussion of our surrounding psychological elements that affect us and the ability to not look away when we should be looking.
+Painting with large scale, alarming tones, and violent brushstrokes, I express my angst, ‘dis-ease’, in an impulsive state.
+By conjuring fleeting moments and nostalgia, I reflect on the social structures around us and how they define us; a critique and at times a celebration.
+Obsessed with our relationships to objects in a commodified and dissociated world, I create anxiety-induced domestic environments that signify both the presence and absence of the spirit.
+Bridging a gap between the imaginative and ‘real’, I question my reality and stream an obsessive subconscious.
+I create these dream-like spaces with the aim of encouraging discussion of the surrounding psychological elements of hyper-capitalism that affect us, how we cope, and the ability to not look away when we should be looking.